THE PARTING WORDS OF JESUS

 Then he said to me, ’These words are faithful and true.’
 And the Lord God of the [NU omits holy] spirits of the prophets sent his angel to show his servants the things which must shortly take place.’Behold, I am coming quickly!
 Blessed is he who keeps the words of the prophecy of this book.’
 Now I, John, [NU inverts saw and heard] am the one who heard and saw these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things.
 Then he said to me, ’See that you do not do that.
 [NU omits For] I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
 Worship God.’
 And he said to me, ’Do not seal the words of the prophecy of this book, for the time is at hand.
 He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him [NU changes be righteous to do right] still; he who is holy, let him be holy still.’

 As the Lord is taking his leave of us here, he first reassures us that the things he has shared with us are absolutely true and dependable.
 His angel says, These words are faithful and true.
 He is referring to everything he has said in the book of Revelation.
 Every word of it is faithful and true.
-It has been given to us from the very One whose nature and name itself is Faithful and True.
+It has been passed on to us from the very One whose nature and name itself is Faithful and True.
 He always speaks the truth.
-Therefore, the angel can confidently proclaim, these things will shortly take place and conclude, blessed is he who keeps the words of the prophecy of this book.
+Therefore, the angel can confidently proclaim, these things will shortly take place and concludes, blessed is he who keeps the words of the prophecy of this book.
 Blessed indeed, aye!?

 Child of God, the only solid, dependable, unchanging, reliable, trustworthy thing in this whole vacillating, ambiguous, truth-starved and deceived world of ours is found between the covers of our Bibles.
 It contains God's written words to you and me and is absolutely faithful and true.
 It tells us everything we need to know … from the origin of this universe to its end.
 It tells us who we are, why we're here, where we're going, where sin came from and how God has and will deal with it.
 It tells us who God is and how we can come into a real relationship with him.
 How important God's Word is.
 Here are a couple of scriptures to remind us of these truths: